Encarnación de Díaz: The municipality

-Environment
+Geography

 The municipality consists of areas of sedimentary rock interspersed with basalt and other formations from volcanic activity.
 It belongs to the Sierra Madre Occidental with its topography is divided into four types depending on altitude, varying from 1800 to 2200 meters above sea level.
 The lowest elevations (1800 to 2000 masl) are located in the centre, where the municipal seat is.
 The average altitude to for the entity as a whole is 1851 masl.

 The area is bounded by the Sierra de San Isidro to the east and the Sierra del Laurel to the west, forming a corridor.
 The highest elevations are located in the east and north of the seat.
 Notable peaks include Cerro de la Carbonera, Cerro del Rincón, Cerro de San Carlos and Cerro de Los Gallos.
 Most of the land is semi-flat (71%) or flat (27%) with only two per cent being mountainous.
 Most of the land is between 1500 and 2100 meters above sea level with only twelve locations being between 2100 and 2700masl.

+Climate

 The climate is mostly semi-arid and warm.
 Fall, winters and spring are mostly dry and winters are mild, with an average annual temperature of 19C, varying between 28C and 10C.
 Average annual rainfall is 563,8 mm, with most rain falling in July.
 From November to February, dominant winds are from the northeast.
 From March to October they are from the southeast and generally somewhat stronger.

+Hydrography

 The main river in the municipality is the Encarnación River which flows into the municipal seat from the northeast.
 This river has two dams called La Cascarona and San Pedro.
 After the river leaves the municipality, its name changes to Río Verde.
 The rest of the municipality is filled with small streams and arroyos which are tributaries of the main river.
 Some of these include the Guadalupe, San Isidro, Calera, San Pedro, Soyate and El Trigo.

+Flora and Fauna

 Most of the wild vegetation consists of huizache, mezquite, maguey, nopal cactus and poplar trees.
 In the higher elevations, manzanilla dominates.
 Dominant wildlife consists of coyotes, hares, rabbits, foxes and deer, with some reptiles such as rattlesnakes and coral snakes.